 In March, 2013, the Camden Public Library and Amphitheatre were designated a National Historic Landmark.
 Landmark status is awarded for nationally significant historic places that possess exceptional value or quality in illustrating or interpreting the heritage of the United States.
 The grounds of the Amphitheatre and library are among the few public projects of Fletcher Steele, one of America’s premier practitioners of 20th-century landscape design.
 According to the National Historic Landmarks Program, it is an outstanding representation of the contributions made by the landscape architecture profession, private benefactors, and national associations to develop public landscapes in the United States that celebrated natural regional beauty, scenic character, and rich cultural history.

-The grounds of the Camden Public Library create a distinctly unique, highly articulated series of landscape experiences, the centerpiece of which is a public outdoor garden amphitheater.
+The grounds of the Camden Public Library create a distinctly unique, highly articulated series of landscape experiences, the centerpiece of which is a public outdoor garden amphitheatre.
 Designed by the renowned landscape architect Fletcher Steele, this landscape is one of his best works of art.
 It was designed and constructed between 1928 and 1931, and funded by local patron of the arts, Mary Louise Curtis Bok.
 Steele’s landscape design is an important transitional composition that blends elements of the traditional Neoclassical with the ‘new’ ideas of the French Moderne (Art Deco) and successfully marries the ideals of the Renaissance Italian garden theater with the richness of Maine’s native landscape.
-The popularity and unique qualities of the amphitheater immediately led to the christening of the site as the “Camden Amphitheatre”.
+The popularity and unique qualities of the amphitheatre immediately led to the christening of the site as the “Camden Amphitheatre”.

 The library building is a long rectangular Colonial Revival structure whose primary axis runs southwest to northeast, parallel to Camden’s Main Street.
 From the rear of the library, the back door opens onto a secondary axis, linking the library to the Amphitheatre’s central lawn at an oblique angle.
 The primary axis for the Amphitheatre runs north to south, aligned with the primary views to the harbor.
 Experts have celebrated the use of this bent axis as one of the first steps in landscape architecture’s move from Classical Revival to French Moderne (Art Deco).